starfish-app/Starfish/README.md

 ### Status

 Starfish is in active development.
-It currently supports core of the Gemini specification, including gemtext rendering, and can be used to view images and download other file types.
-There are still some missing features, such as client certificates, or support for subscribing to gemlogs.
+It currently supports the prerelease version of the Gemini specification, including gemtext rendering and cleint certificates.
+Starfish can be used to view images and download other file types.
+There are still some missing features, such as support for subscribing to gemlogs.
 There are also UI features that could use improvements, such as adding search for gemtext pages, or improving the image viewing.

 ## Build